OzzyHelix/virtio-guide/in-depth.md

 ### Additional Extra Step
-increasing the vm.max_map_count value to 2147483642 will make proton and wine apps run better this video explains it better than I ever could but I will go into depth on how to change that value on Arch Linux https://youtu.be/r2aUS-E-cKI you can run `sudo sysctl -w vm.max_map_count=2147483642` to set the value for your current session but to save it perssiently you'll need to
+increasing the vm.max_map_count value to 2147483642 will make proton and wine apps run better this video explains it better than I ever could but I will go into depth on how to change that value on Arch Linux

+https://youtu.be/r2aUS-E-cKI

+1. you can run `sudo sysctl -w vm.max_map_count=2147483642` to set the value for your current session but to save it perssiently

-1. edit with your favor editor `/usr/lib/sysctl.d/10-arch.conf` and change the line vm.max_map_count= to have *2147483642* after the equals sign
+2. edit with your favor editor `/usr/lib/sysctl.d/10-arch.conf` and change the line vm.max_map_count= to have *2147483642* after the equals sign

-2. after making that change save the file and you can run `sudo sysctl -p to update the file to edit will most likely be sysctl.conf in `/etc/sysctl.conf` on other distros but Arch is different once the vm.max_map_count value is increased you will find that wine and proton apps may run better
+3. after making that change save the file and you can run `sudo sysctl -p` to update the file to edit will most likely be sysctl.conf in `/etc/sysctl.conf` on other distros but Arch is different once the vm.max_map_count value is increased you will find that wine and proton apps may run better